Gaggosmies/GaggoWebsite/README.md

 Todo:
 - [ ] Fix API calls
+- [ ] API call for feedback -> send stuff to same database but different sheet

 - [ ] Make array for orders (multiple orders at the same time)?